 Clients place their funds into the Midas Man vehicle.
 You will be benefiting purely from the success of this film.
 The performance of past and future movies developed by us will not affect your investment.

-Shooting is scheduled to begin in March 2021.
+Shooting is scheduled to begin in Summer 2021.
 However, unlike many smaller studios, we are in a powerful position as we are in co-production with Twickenham Studios which gives us the availability to some of the worlds finest studios to shoot our movie once social distancing restrictions are relaxed.

-We intend to premiere Midas Man at the Cannes 2021 film festival.
 As we have some of the biggest names in film marketing and distribution in our team and we expect Midas Man to be one of the most talked-about movies of next year.

-Midas Man will begin generating sales revenues once it has been released to the viewing public in the second quarter of 2021.
+Midas Man will begin generating sales revenues once it has been released to the viewing public in the fourth quarter of 2021.
 Income will be generated from Cinema, Auxiliary (Airlines and Hotels), streaming, DVD and television.

 All revenues from sales go directly to investors first.
 Studio POW and our partners do not begin to receive any returns from Midas Man until our investors have fully recouped their initial investment and have received an additional 20% profit.